oresat/getting-started/README.md

 Second, you should know about the nasa programs we hope to use:

-- The [NASA CubeSat Launch Initiative (CSLI)](http://www.nasa.gov/directorates/heo/home/CubeSats_initiative) is the program we apply for inorder to get launched by NASA through the ELaNa iniative.
+- The [NASA CubeSat Launch Initiative (CSLI)](http://www.nasa.gov/directorates/heo/home/CubeSats_initiative) is the program we apply for in order to get launched by NASA through the ELaNa initiative.
 - The [Educational Launch of Nanosatellites (ELaNa)](http://www.nasa.gov/mission_pages/smallsats/elana/index.html) is an initiative of the NASA's Launch Services Program.
 ELaNa schedules and flies CubeSats that were accespted by CSLI.
 You don't get to choose how or when you get into space, but eventually, they'll get you there.

 Third, you should know some things about the space environment: